 App Store Connect guidelines for app developers and marketers

-April 8, 2024
+Published April 8, 2024

-34 min read
+38 min read

-What is App Store Connect
+What is App Store Connect?

 App Store Connect is a platform provided by Apple that allows developers to submit and manage their apps on the Apple App Store.
 Developers can use App Store Connect to upload their apps, view analytics and sales data, manage in-app purchases, and more.
 It is a central hub for developers to manage all aspects of their apps on the App Store.
+To access App Store Connect, go to https://appstoreconnect.apple.com and sign in with your Apple ID and password.
+To access the dashboard, you need to be enrolled in the Apple Developers program, and to see your app’s data, you need to be a part of your company team.
+Once logged in, you can utilize the platform’s array of tools and resources for managing your apps, such as app analytics, sales data, and app submissions.
+Don’t worry if you do not see all the features at once: their availability depends on your role in the company (developer, publisher, marketing, finance), which we will discuss a bit later.
+Now that we are in, let’s look at this comprehensive tool part by part.

 App Store Connect: the main dashboard

+The main dashboard of App Store Connect serves as the central hub for marketers and publishers.
+It offers a streamlined overview of your app’s status and activities on the App Store.
+The first screen you see after you’ve logged in is the dashboard, which already should provide you with the most relevant data points and trends about your app.
 The dashboard layout is designed for efficiency, with sections dedicated to different aspects of app management.
 Key information displayed includes the current status of each app, such as whether it’s in review, ready for sale, or requires attention due to issues like submission errors or compliance notifications.
 Recent notifications are prominently displayed, alerting developers to any actions they need to take or updates they should be aware of.
+On the main screen, you can also find the overall app performance metrics.
+This includes data on app downloads, revenue, user engagement, and feedback through ratings and reviews.
+These metrics help you to understand how your app is performing in real time and enable you to make informed decisions on marketing strategies, feature updates, and App Store optimization.
+On the top, you will see six key parts of the App Store Connect.
+Here they are:

 My Apps

 In this part, you can find all the apps you have published on the App Store.
 Each app is displayed with essential information such as the app name, app icon, bundle ID, app version, and current app status.
 You can dive deeper into each app to access detailed analytics and performance data, including download and revenue numbers, active devices, user engagement metrics, and more.
 This data can help you track your app’s success and identify areas for improvement.
+This section of the App Store Connect is also where you can manage app versions and updates by submitting new versions for review, setting release dates, and managing app metadata such as descriptions, screenshots, and keywords.
+This allows you to keep your app content fresh and relevant for users.
+You can also respond to customer reviews and engage with users to address feedback or issues related to your app.

 App Analytics

 The App Analytics section of App Store Connect stores valuable insights about the performance of your apps.
 Here you can track key metrics such as app downloads, app store views, installs, and in-app purchases.
 You can also monitor user engagement and retention rates to gain a better understanding of how users are interacting with their app over time.
-With these metrics, marketers, and publishers can make data-driven decisions to optimize their app’s performance and user experience.
+With these metrics, marketers and publishers can make data-driven decisions to optimize their app’s performance and user experience.
+This section also allows you to create custom reports with specific data points, if you are looking to gain deeper insights into certain aspects of an app’s performance.
+You can segment users based on various criteria such as demographics, location, or device type to identify trends and patterns that can inform their marketing and product development strategies.
+As of WWDC 2025, App Analytics has received a major expansion with over 100 new metrics focused on subscription and monetization data, alongside a redesigned interface that makes it significantly easier to filter and navigate your data.

 Sales and Trends

+In the “Sales and Trends” part, you can find a financial overview of your app’s performance on the App Store.
+Developers can track their earnings from app sales, in-app purchases, and subscriptions, with detailed reports on revenue trends over different periods.
+This section provides a breakdown of sales and downloads by region, allowing developers to understand their app’s global reach and identify key markets.
+Information on promotional efforts, such as the effectiveness of marketing campaigns or price adjustments, can also be gleaned from this data.
 Unlike Analytics, this section focuses only on financial insights.
 For example, if you have an app that offers auto-renewable subscriptions, you can easily assess its business performance by examining subscription data on the summary, retention and churn rates, state, and event pages.
 Better yet, you can access this data in your Adapty dashboard: it connects directly to the App Store Connect, ensuring 99.99% accuracy, and links financial performance to specific paywalls or A/B tests you have been running.
 This way you can instantly see the results of your marketing and product experiments.

 Payments and Reports

 The Payments (on some screens, just Reports) is a critical section within App Store Connect.
 Here you can access detailed records of your financial transactions and reports related to the apps for financial analytics and tax purposes.
 Basic monthly financial reports include data on earnings, amount owed, and last payment.
-These can also segmented by period, which helps developers track their revenue over time.
+These can also be segmented by period, which helps developers track their revenue over time.
 Where available, this section also provides tax documents necessary for fulfilling legal obligations.

 Users and Access